N-NeelPatel/ML-Model-for-Disease-Prediction/README.md

 While there is no executable available, so you can try **ML Model for disease Prediction** with source code.
 Steps to run:
 1. Clone this Repo
-2. Fulfill requirements.txt (pip install -r requirements.txt).
-3. Run with command python main.py.
+2. Run with command python main.py.